 Improving conversion rates is essential in retail as online real estate for goods continues to be flooded.
 With predictive analytics and targeted promotions, it’s possible for retailers to uncover what offers and products are most popular, what’s being signed up for, and more.
 With this data, they can continue to test and analyze new ways to capture customer interest.

 4. Tracking the Customer Journey

 Perhaps one of the most critical facts about customers is their journey – an overall look at their entire experience with the brand.
-From communications to online and in-store experience, purchases and their interactions with ads.
-Getting a full view of this helps reduce cart abandonment, increases the likelihood of closing a sale and helps retailers understand how to best guide customers to complete the buying process.
+From communications to the online and in-store experience, purchases, and their interactions with ads.
+Getting a full view of this helps reduce cart abandonment, increases the likelihood of closing a sale, and helps retailers understand how to best guide customers to complete the buying process.